Charles Leclerc dominates Australian Grand Prix to extend his F1 championship lead

 That promoted Perez to second and Russell on to the podium.
 Hamilton finished fourth and said in the closing laps: “You guys put me in a really difficult position.”

-Lando Norris finished fifth, one spot ahead of McLaren team-mate Daniel Ricciardo.
+Lando Norris finished fifth, one spot ahead of McLaren teammate Daniel Ricciardo.

 Register for free to continue reading